slanjo/c_sources/hfc-flash-cards.md

 -----
 ### *union*
 -----
-  1. **union**
+  *  ** **
   *  unions allow us to create a variable that supports multiple data types.
   so we're basically using same memory location to save different data types (int, float, char)
   *  only one value can be stored at any point in time, and the we have to allocate
-  the enough memory to allocate the largest data ttype. so between float, int, and double we'd allocate 32 bits so we can fit a double in our union.
+  enough memory to allocate the largest data ttype. so between float, int, and double
+  we'd allocate 32 bits so we can fit a double in our union.
 ```
     typedef union{